Jeffchen54/KMP-Kemono-Downloader/README.md

 # KMPDownloader
-Simple Kemono.party downloader
+Simple Kemono.party downloader with QOL features.

-Ran and built in Windows 10 with Visual Studios on Python 3.10 and 3.11 Functionality not guaranteed until 1.0, There are known bugs!
+Functionality not guaranteed until 1.0, There are known bugs!
 Can download everything from Files, save text and links in Content, and everything in Downloads.
 Can be set to automatically unzip files if they contain no password.